tessel/this-week-in-tessel/Rails-Girls-Summer-Of-Code-2017.md

 1. The Students - A pair of Students who are enthusiastic to work on a chosen Open Source Project.
 1. A Project Mentor - Usually an active contributor in the Open Source Project that is chosen.
 He/She is responsible for guiding the students in the project related tasks, features that are to be added and overall development of the project.
 1. The Project Coaches - They are selected by the students during the time of the application and might be local (present in the same location as the students) or remote.
 They usually help the students in handling technical difficulties throughout the course of the program.
-1. The Project Supervisor - They are the representatives of the RGSoC orga team and guide the rest of the team with the procedures of the program.
+1. The Project Supervisor - They are the representatives of the RGSoC organisational team and guide the rest of the team with the procedures of the program.

 RGSoC has both the sides - technical as well as social.
 Apart from working on the project, we even need to get involved in social meets such as a team call with the project supervisor, maintaining daily logs about what was achieved and what challenges we encountered that day, writing blog posts about our experiences  etc.

 This year, 20 teams were selected among which, 16 are Sponsored teams (We are one of them :smile:) and 4 are Volunteer teams.

-### About our mentor - Kelsey

 ## What are we here for?